ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 is using detached payloads, which is represented by setting the `payloads` value as `nil`.¶

-Two generalized tags are defined for representing issued and presented JWP.
-Applications MAY use their own tags to represent other specific types of JWP, possibly as an alternative to `typ`.
+Two tags are defined for representing issued and presented JWPs.
+Applications MAY use their own tags to tag other specific types of JWPs.

 ``` cddl
 CBOR_JWP_Issued = [